Winterising your motorhome every year is essential because it protects long-term motorhome value, keeps you safe, and saves you from costly repairs.

 - RV PG antifreeze: 2–5 gallons depending on your water system and appliances.

-- Pump pickup hose or winterize kit: Allows direct antifreeze feed into the lines.
+- Pump pickup hose or winterise kit: Allows direct antifreeze feed into the lines.

 - Blowout plug: Connects an air compressor to the drain valve or drain tap.